Dedicated Customer Support

 • Regurgitation: The sensation of stomach contents, including acid, moving up into the throat or mouth, sometimes leading to a sour or bitter taste.

-• Difficulty Swallowing (Dysphagia): Feeling as though food is stuck in the throat or chest or experiencing pain or discomfort while swallowing.
+• Difficulty Swallowing (Dysphagia): Feeling as though food is stuck in the throat or chest, or experiencing pain or discomfort while swallowing.

 • Chronic Cough: A persistent, dry cough unrelated to respiratory infections or other conditions, often worse at night or after meals.